jupitersoftco/solidmcp/examples/toy/README.md

 cargo run
 ```

-The server will start on port 3000 by default.
+The server will start on port 3002 by default.
 You can customize this with the `PORT` environment variable:

 ```bash
 PORT=8080 cargo run
 ```

-Notes are stored in a `notes` directory by default.
+Notes are stored in a temporary directory by default.
 You can customize this with the `NOTES_DIR` environment variable:

 ```bash
 NOTES_DIR=/path/to/notes cargo run